 The assessment is fast and easy to administer: the patient only needs to describe a picture or recall words as instructed by an iPad.
 Traditional cognitive assessments like the MMSE and MoCA are stressful for the patient and can be undermined by learning effects.
 Our assessment however, is designed to be administered frequently (as often as monthly) giving a more granular picture of changes in cognition over time.
 As a result our assessment can be routinely completed to monitor cognitive health and track variables that might be impacted by treatment.

 The assessment can be completed objectively across patients and administrators.
 Standard cognitive assessments include components which are subjectively scored and often too coarse.
-We analyze hundreds of linguistic cues and can detect Alzheimer’s disease and other conditions with accuracies between 82% and 100%, as reported in our peer-reviewed academic studies.
+We analyze hundreds of linguistic cues and vocal biomarkers to detect Alzheimer’s disease and other conditions with accuracies between 82% and 100%, as reported in our peer-reviewed academic studies.

-Our analysis captures both the acoustic and lexical properties of speech to produce a set of 475 variables.
+Our analysis captures both the acoustic and lexical properties of speech to produce a set of over 500 variables.
 These variables are then grouped into aggregate metrics such word-finding difficulties, syntactic complexity, lexical richness, discourse mapping and more.
 They can be compared with an existing metric like an MMSE score.

 Pou-Prom C., Rudzicz F. (2018)